unitarylab/unitarylab_algorithms/README.md

 ### License

-No standalone license file is present in this folder.
-Please refer to the license information distributed with the published package or the parent repository.
+This project is licensed under the MIT license.
+For details, please refer to the `LICENSE` file in the repository root directory or the license description included in the distribution package.

 ---